bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 features the shell has made available.

 The Bash shell is configured through a `.bashrc` file in a user's home directory.
-A list of recommended `~/.bashrc` settings follows.
+A list of recommended `~/.bashrc` tweaks follows.

 - Typing a directory name just by itself will automatically change into that directory.